claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 - **step.txt**: in which there are informations regarding the position of the interaction, the energy of the neutron and the type of interaction.

-	*event, step, position (x,y,z),type of interaction and energy of the neutron after the interaction*
+	*event, step, position (x,y,z),type of interaction and energy of the neutron after the interaction (in MeV)*

 - **event.txt**: in which information about the final event are saved.
 The file keep sign of